DadSchoorse/vkBasalt/README.md

 ```

 ### Ingame input
 The [Home key](https://en.wikipedia.org/wiki/Home_key) can be used to toggle the applied effects.
 The key can also be changed in the config file.
-It will not work on pure Wayland; it is based on X11.
-But it **should** not crash without X11.
+It will not work on pure Wayland as it is based on X11, but **should** not crash without X11.

 ### Debug output
 The amount of debug output can be set with the `VKBASALT_LOG_LEVEL` environment variable, like `VKBASALT_LOG_LEVEL=debug`.
 Valid values are: `trace, debug, info, warn, error, none`.